WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 </div>

 <div class="fragment">
-Lets take the code we just wrote in the while format and convert it to a do while loop.
+Let's take the code we just wrote in the while format and convert it to a do while loop.
 Comment out the while loop before we proceed with the exception of our action variable.
 </div>

 ## Add the following code to your Hello World Program